neelriyer/neelriyer.github.io/_posts/2021-03-28-Dataset-Video-Restoration.md

 # TLDR

 I've created a dataset for training film restoration models.

-The video above shows a sample of the dataset.
+The video above shows a sample.
 On the left is a video of a great star wars scene.
 On the right is the same video made crappier.

-I've added cue marks, scratches to the film and generally just made the things worse.
+The extracted frames are available here: https://www.kaggle.com/spiyer/old-film-restoration-dataset/.
+You could use this to train a film restoration model (like I've been doing).
 Enjoy!

 # Why did I do this?